ipython/ipython-website/index.rst

     :target: _static/ipy_0.13.png

-While the focus of the project is Python, our architecture is designed in a lanugage-agnostic way to enable interactive computing in any language.
+While the focus of the project is Python, our architecture is designed in a language-agnostic way to enable interactive computing in any language.
 An interactive kernel speaks to clients such as the terminal or web notebook via a well-specified protocol_, and all features of a kernel are available to all clients.
 We ship the official IPython kernel, but kernels for other languages